-Its installation size clocks in at a miniscule 55MB which includes the operating system. piCorePlayer actually runs in RAM, which makes for speedy bootup.
+Its installation size clocks in at a minuscule 55MB which includes the operating system. piCorePlayer actually runs in RAM, which makes for speedy bootup.
 You can run piCorePlayer as a Logitech Media Server (LMS), Squeezebox player, or duel Logitech Media Server and Squeezebox player.
 Inside piCorePlayer, there’s Microcore Linux, Squeezelite, SSH, and capabilities for using Wi-Fi dongles.
 For audio out, you can use the 3.5mm jack, HDMI, or both analog and digital DACs.
 You can pick from vanilla piCorePlayer and the piCorePlayer audio optimized version.

 Getting Started With piCorePlayer: What You’ll Need